 Adding Sample Data to a Request

-Besides tags it's possible to add more metadata to a transaction or span.
-This allows you to overwrite metadata set by the AppSignal integration or add additonal custom data.
+You can add other types of metadata to a transaction or span besides tags.
+The helpers described on this page allow you to overwrite the metadata set by the AppSignal integration or add additional custom data.

 Do not use tagging to send personal data such as names or email addresses to AppSignal.
 If you want to identify a person, consider using a user ID, hash, or pseudonymized identifier instead.
 You could also use Link Templates to link them back to them in your application.